taoshanROMs/android_device_sony_taoshan/README.md

 NFC     | Yes

-This branch is for building CyanogenMod 11 (or Android KitKat 4.4 AOSP based roms) ROMS.
+This branch is for building OmniROM (or Android KitKat 4.4 AOSP based roms) ROMS.

 WIP.